Tax collector climbs tree

 But in what way was Zacchaeus so ‘lost’ that he needed Jesus’ salvation?
 In modern day terms, Zacchaeus had done quite well for himself.
 Jericho was a major administrative centre and Zacchaeus was the chief tax collector.
 He had risen to the top of a lucrative profession.

 Collecting taxes for the Roman Empire, he had accumulated personal wealth by overcharging his hapless clients.
 But so what?
 Today he would no doubt be classed as a local lad made good, and any dodgy business would simply make him a more colourful character.
 A modern Zacchaeus would never consider himself lost, because today success is measured by material wealth and possessions.
+Surely, the term ‘lost’ can only be applied to some person who has fallen on hard times and is destitute, not to a successful businessman?

 Yet Jesus considered Zacchaeus lost!
 Why?
 Because the fixed point from which he had wandered was not some physical comfort zone but God.
 As the prophet Isaiah declared: ‘All we like sheep have gone astray; we have turned every one to his own way’ (Isaiah 53:6).
 We are all ‘lost’ by nature, says the Bible, and we all need to be found (or saved).